henkvanderduim/henkvanderduim/README.md

 👉 In addition, I have written about 250 Haikus (and still counting...)

 I love to talk about:
-👉 Data Engineering.
+👉 Data Engineering
-👉 Data Science.
+👉 Data Science
 👉 Personal Branding
-👉 Computational Thinking.
+👉 Computational Thinking

 ## Where to find me
 <table>